 Table Mountain views

-I’ve since been back to Cape Town many times and the mountain never fails to impress.
+I’ve since been back to Cape Town (map) many times and the mountain never fails to impress.
 I’ll never tire of looking at this majestic mountain.
-I’ve been to the peak several times now and I’ve seen the mountain from both the sea and the air.
-As a tribute to this iconic mountain, I’ve compiled a series of photos and Instagram videos to highlight just how awe-inspiring Table Mountain is.
+I’ve been to the peak several times now, one of the top things to do in Cape Town, and I’ve seen the mountain from both the sea and the air.
+As a tribute to this iconic mountain, I’ve compiled a series of photos to highlight just how awe-inspiring Table Mountain is.
 I hope you enjoy the views as much as I did!

 Table Mountain views from the water